(415) 659-8468 emilyiland@gmail.com

 See Experience Autism® in action!

-Our Experience Autism® team will be in Omaha NE, bringing Experience Autism to 50 local officers.
-We’ll bridge the gap with the autism community by immediately following the officer training with a BE SAFE Interactive Movie Screening, pairing trained officers with youth with autism to learn from one another and learn to be safe together.
-Contact us to learn more about this event sponsored by Autism Action Partnership.
+Our Experience Autism® team brought Experience Autism to 50 local officers in Omaha NE.
+We bridged the gap with the autism community by immediately following the officer training with a BE SAFE Interactive Movie Screening, pairing trained officers with youth with autism to learn from one another and learn to be safe together.
+This event was sponsored by Autism Action Partnership.

 Our Experience Autism® team did a mini-Experience Autism for 15 Los Angeles Police Department officers.
 The officer training was followed immediately with a BE SAFE Interactive Movie Screening, pairing trained officers with youth with autism to learn from one another and learn to be safe together.
 One officer said it was the most impactful training of his 15-year career!
 Click here to see the video from this event sponsored by Fantastic Friends San Fernando Valley